-- 2.3 New interpretations of traditional building styles are encouraged. - 2.9 Materials should appear similar to those used historically. - 2.13 Building entrances should appear similar to those used historically. - Clearly define the primary entrance with a canopy or other architectural or landscape feature. - A contemporary interpretation of a traditional building entry, which is similar in scale and overall character to those seen historically, is encouraged. - 2.14 Locate the primary building entrance to face the street. - 2.15 Develop the ground floor level of a project to encourage pedestrian activity. - 2.16 A fabric awning is encouraged. - The awning should fit the opening of the building. - Simple shed shapes are appropriate for rectangular openings. - Use colors that are compatible with the over all color scheme of the façade.
-Solid colors or simple, muted-stripe patterns are appropriate. - 2.20 Minimize the visual impacts of site and architectural lighting. - All exterior light sources should have a low level of luminescence. - Lighting fixtures should be appropriate to the building and its surroundings in terms of style, scale and intensity of illumination. - 2.21 Prevent glare by using shielded and focused light sources. - Provide shielded and focused light sources that direct light downward.
+- 2.2 Orient the primary entrance of a building toward the street. - A building should have a clearly defined primary entrance.
+For most commercial buildings, this should be a recessed entryway. - A secondary public entrance to commercial spaces is also encouraged on a larger building. - 2.3 New interpretations of traditional building styles are encouraged. - 2.9 Materials should appear similar to those used historically. - Masonry was the traditional material and is preferred for new construction.
+This includes stone and brick. - Wood and metal were used for window, door and storefront surrounds and should be continued in new construction. - 2.13 Building entrances should appear similar to those used historically. - Clearly define the primary entrance with a canopy or other architectural or landscape feature. - 2.15 Develop the ground floor level of a project to encourage pedestrian activity. - Provide at least one of the following along primary pedestrian ways: - o A storefront. - Include traditional elements such as display windows, kickplates and transoms on commercial storefronts. - 2.16 A fabric awning is encouraged. - The awning should fit the opening of the building. - Simple shed shapes are appropriate for rectangular openings. - Use colors that are compatible with the over all color scheme of the façade.
+Solid colors or simple, muted-stripe patterns are appropriate.

-- 2.22 Minimize the visual impact of mechanical equipment on the public way. - Screen equipment from view. - Do not locate window air conditioning units on the building's primary façade. - 2.23 Minimize the visual impacts of utility connections and service boxes. - 3.4 For a commercial storefront building, a rehabilitation project should preserve these character defining elements: - Display windows - Transom - Entry - Upper-story windows - Cornice molding - Mid-belt cornice - 3.10 An alternative design that is a contemporary interpretation of a traditional storefront is appropriate. - 3.14 Maintain recessed entries where they are found. - Restore the historic recessed entry if it has been altered. - 3.15 Where an entry is not recessed, maintain it in its original position, when feasible. - 3.18 Preserve the character of the cornice line of an historic building. - 3.21 Historic building materials and craftsmanship add textural qualities, as well as visual continuity and character to the streetscape, and should be preserved. - Brick and stone are the dominant building materials and their character and finish should be preserved. - 3.22 Protect historic surfaces. - Do not use harsh cleaning methods, such as sandblasting, that could damage the finish of historic materials.
+- 2.20 Minimize the visual impacts of site and architectural lighting. - All exterior light sources should have a low level of luminescence. - Lighting fixtures should be appropriate to the building and its surroundings in terms of style, scale and intensity of illumination. - 2.21 Prevent glare by using shielded and focused light sources. - Provide shielded and focused light sources that direct light downward. - 2.22 Minimize the visual impact of mechanical equipment on the public way. - Screen equipment from view. - Do not locate window air conditioning units on the building's primary façade. - 2.23 Minimize the visual impacts of utility connections and service boxes. - 3.4 For a commercial storefront building, a rehabilitation project should preserve these character defining elements: - Display windows - Transom - Entry - Upper-story windows - Cornice molding - Mid-belt cornice - 3.6 Design an alteration to be compatible with the historic character of the property. - Avoid alterations that would hinder the ability to interpret the historic significance of the original building. - 3.10 An alternative design that is a contemporary interpretation of a traditional storefront is appropriate. - 3.14 Maintain recessed entries where they are found. - Restore the historic recessed entry if it has been altered. - 3.15 Where an entry is not recessed, maintain it in its original position, when feasible.

-- 3.25 If material replacement is necessary, use materials similar to those employed historically. - Wood and metal were used for window, door and storefront surrounds. - 6.13 Indirect lighting is preferred for a sign. - Indirect lighting, that which is directed at a sign from an external, shielded lamp, is preferred.
+- 3.17 If the original kickplate is missing, develop a sympathetic replacement design. - Wood, metal and masonry are appropriate materials for replacements. - Coordinate the color of the kickplate with other trim elements on the building. - 3.18 Preserve the character of the cornice line of an historic building. - 3.20 A simplified interpretation also is appropriate if evidence of the original is missing. - Appropriate materials include stone, brick and stamped metal.
+Concrete and resin cast products may also be used. - 3.21 Historic building materials and craftsmanship add textural qualities, as well as visual continuity and character to the streetscape, and should be preserved. - Brick and stone are the dominant building materials and their character and finish should be preserved. - 3.22 Protect historic surfaces. - Do not use harsh cleaning methods, such as sandblasting, that could damage the finish of historic materials. - 3.25 If material replacement is necessary, use materials similar to those employed historically. - Wood and metal were used for window, door and storefront surrounds.